 Children compete against other local schools in a variety of sports including tournaments.

 Sports Day for Reception upwards takes place on a Saturday morning in June to enable as many family and friends as possible to support the children.
-Nursery sports day takes place on the Friday morning, immediately before the Saturday sports day.
-In addition the Junior children get to showcase their progress in swimming at our annual swimming gala, which is held at the local leisure centre.
+Nursery also hold their own sports day so that all children have the chance to participate.

-Every year Junior 4 pupils go on a one-week residential trip where they can enjoy outdoor activities and improve their computer skills.
+Every year Junior 4 pupils go on a residential trip where they can enjoy challenging themselves with a variety of outdoor activities.